cache exists in db Search - ManaHive

-Reason: All are blue, and all focus on copying or manipulating spells, similar to The Wedding of River Song.
+Reason: These cards involve copying or recasting spells, similar to the delayed copying/casting effect of The Wedding of River Song.

 Doublecast #37 Sorcery